• publish

 Read the latest news and updates for teachers and students participating in the Game.

-Registrations will open on 13 February and Game will run for 10 weeks from 13 March to 22 May.
+Registrations will open on Thursday 16 July 2026 and Game will run from Thursday 13 August to Thursday 22 October 2026 - find out more

 Resources